|

 public abstract class Item

-A superclass for components that can be added to a Form
+A superclass for components that can be added to a Form.
+All

 attached to the item.
 The label is typically displayed near the component